fnagel/t3extblog/Documentation/DeveloperGuide/Index.rst

 TER deployment
 --------------

-TYPO3 TER deployment is done automated via GitHub hooks.
+TYPO3 TER deployment is done automated via GitHub action workflow.
 Just add a version tag and push to GitHub.
-See https://github.com/FluidTYPO3/fluidtypo3-gizzle for more information on the topic.
+See `/.github/workflows/release.yml` for more information.

 **How to release**